vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 - **athena-assignment-client@default.service**: Spawns and manages the assignment clients
 - **athena-server@default.target**: Controls startup and shutdown of the above services

-The <code>athena-server@default.target</code> service is the only one that is set to auto-start, starting or stopping it will bring the other two services down.
+The <code>athena-server@default.target</code> service is the only one that is set to auto-start.
+Starting or stopping it will bring the other two services down.

-The first two services do log a large amount of data to their service journal, checking their logs (via <code>systemctl status</code>) is a good way to ensure they are operating properly.
+The first two services log a large amount of data to their service journal.
+Checking their logs (via <code>systemctl status</code>) is a good way to ensure they are operating properly.

 ## Multiple domains